kdrag0n/kdrag0n.dev/content/privacy-policy.md

 ## ProtonAOSP website

-The ProtonAOSP website at [protonaosp.kdrag0n.dev](https://protonaosp.kdrag0n.dev) is also a static website hosted on Vercel, with Simple Analytics and GoatCounter for statistics.
+The ProtonAOSP website at [protonaosp.kdrag0n.dev](https://protonaosp.kdrag0n.dev) is also a static website hosted on Vercel, with Simple Analytics and GoatCounter for anonymous aggregate statistics.

 If you download a build of ProtonAOSP through the web installer, the download will be served by [Cloudflare](https://www.cloudflare.com/privacypolicy/), which will receive your IP address so that it can serve the download.